 - When purchasing the vehicle, the following documents must be presented: the vehicle registration document (padrón), the valid municipal tax (permiso de circulación, due annually in March and valid for one year), the compulsory liability insurance (seguro obligatorio, as well due each March), the technical inspection (revisión técnica, due annually in a calendar month depending on the last digit of the registration plate) and the exhaust emission test (certificado de gases, due annually like revisión técnica).
 In addition, the salesperson has to provide two up-to-date certificates confirming that the car has no open parking tickets (certificado de multas), that it actually belongs to the salesperson and is not wanted by the police (certificado de anotaciones).

 - At this point a question may arise: How do I pay for the car?
-Only in rare and exceptional cases merchants accept credit cards, especially as they require a corresponding credit limit.
+Not all merchants accept credit cards, plus they would require a corresponding credit limit.
 As a rule, vendors only accept cash or an international bank transfer; the bank transfer is complicated, takes a few days and involves extra costs.
-The ATMs in Chile have a maximum withdraw amount of 200.000 Pesos (approx. 250 Euro/290 USD) per day...
+The ATMs in Chile have a maximum withdraw amount of 200.000 Pesos (approx. 290 USD) per day...
 A practicable but certainly risky option is to bring Euros/Dollar in bills and exchange them on the spot in an exchange office.
 Alternatively ContactChile can help out and offer the convenient handling of payment via our Euro account in Germany.

 - A copy of the sales contract or the retailer's invoice together with the previous vehicle registration document are considered provisional documents of ownership so that the car can be used immediately.
 The definitive padrón in the name of the purchaser will be issued by the registration office Registro Civil after approx. 4 weeks and sent to a specified address.
 Alternatively, you can have the new vehicle registration document printed out after this period at any branch of the Registro Civil in any municipality (submit RUT).